 If your child leaves school early and they are enrolled in our after school programming, please follow our absent child policy.

 The YMCA Healthy Eating and Physical Activity (HEPA) standards teach children how to make healthy food choices and to enjoy physical activity, contributing to their social and physical development.

-- Children and Y staff will was their hands with soap and running water before and after eating, preparing food, and toileting.
+• Children and Y staff will wash their hands with soap and running water before and after eating, preparing food and toileting.

-- Foods shall be stored at temperatures which protect against spoilage.
+• Foods will be stored at temperatures which protect against spoilage.
 Food will be stored in a clean area on shelves that are at least 8 inches above the ground.
 All opened foods will be kept in air-tight containers or zip-closure bags and will be labeled and dated.